Calm Your Dog to Trim Her Nails

 for Trimming Dog Nails

 Make sure that you use the right trimmers for your dog when clipping dog nails.
-There is a wide array of nail trimmers available in the market such as the guillotine type and the scissors type.
+There are a number of nail trimmers available in the market such as the guillotine type and the scissors type.
+Using a high quality, safe tool will insure that you don’t hurt your dog while clipping her nails.

-The guillotine type is usually the easiest to use in dogs.
-The scissors-type is used to trim a long toenail that curls in a circle.
+Guillotine Dog Nail Clippers are usually the easiest to use in dogs.
+I like the kind that has a stopper, to keep you from cutting the nail too short.
+The scissors type nail clipper is often used to trim a long toenail that curls in a circle.

-Another option is the new nail grinder which grinds your dog nails to the desired length.
+Another option is the new pet nail grinder which grinds your dog nails to the desired length.
+Some dog owners have found that their dogs are calmer using a nail grinder, than when using clippers for their nails.

 Some dogs may sit happily on your lap without need of restraining, but a nervous dog will definitely be a lot to hold when you trim dog nails.

 Start at the tip of the nail and clip a little at a time.
-When you start to see pale pink tissue near the top of the cut edge then that is your cue to stop.
+When you start to see pale pink tissue near the top of the cut edge, that is your cue to stop.
 You can use a nail file to smooth the edges later.

 Remember to trim the dewclaw nail, on the inside of the leg, unless the dewclaws were removed when your dog was still a puppy.